An introduction to applying learnings from other businesses to your own company

 Of course, directly copying what another business does may not be the best answer.
 There are myriad other and more subtle ways that you can take what you learn from other companies and apply it in your own business, including your competitors and companies from other sectors.

 This guide shares the factors that influence how you apply learnings, as well as common mistakes and quick wins.
-The next step will be to use our action plan to direct your change and improvement.

 What factors influence how you apply learnings from other businesses?

 The practicalities on the ground